Hikaru Nishida on 40 Years of Staying True to Herself and Embracing Her Journey | FRIDAY DIGITAL

 • Share on LINE

-In 1988, she began her entertainment career as a campaign girl for “Japan Air System.
-In the same year, she made her debut as a singer.
-She is currently active mainly on stage and in variety shows.
+In 1988, she began her entertainment career as a campaign girl for “Japan Air System.”
+That same year, she made her debut as a singer.
+She is currently active mainly in stage productions and variety shows.

-At the time, the U.S. was in the heyday of MTV, with Madonna (1967) and Cyndi Lauper (1972).
-Nishida recalls himself as a teenager who loved to dance.
+At the time, America was in the golden age of MTV, when Madonna (67) and Cyndi Lauper (72) were active.
+Nishida recalls herself as a teenager who loved dancing.

-She had been exposed to English more often than Japanese until then, but the reality of the “language barrier” was a challenge for her.
+For Nishida, who had been exposed to English more than Japanese up until then, the language barrier became a real challenge.

-During the time I lived in California, I was an only child, and the only time I used Japanese was with my parents and on Saturdays at a supplementary Japanese language school.
-After returning to Japan, I went to an American school, but the only time I used Japanese was with my parents or teachers.
-But thankfully, I received many job offers.
-I asked them to put ruby in all scripts for TV dramas and programs (laughs).
+“While living in California, as an only child, the only times I used Japanese were in conversations with my parents and at Saturday Japanese supplementary school.
+Even after returning to Japan and attending an American school, I still used Japanese only with my parents or teachers.
+But thankfully, I was receiving many job offers.
+I asked for furigana to be added to all my drama and program scripts (laughs).”

-For more details and multiple photos, click here.
+For full details and multiple photos, click here ↓

 • PHOTO Takehiko Kohiyama Costume Designer YUKI TORII INTERNATIONAL